 Long term contracts – costing

-The Group has a leading market position in sectors such as the water industry, and has also penetrated other sectors such as tunnelling, the power industry and energy from waste market to ensure a constant pipeline of enquiries.
+The group has a leading market position in sectors such as the Water Industry, and has also penetrated other sectors such as the rail industry, power industry and Energy from Waste market to ensure a constant pipeline of enquiries.
 Nevertheless in an increasingly competitive environment and with cyclical volumes, accurate and competitive pricing is key to a successful contract award.
 The board constantly monitors the competitiveness of its cost base to ensure that its pricing remains competitive.
 Regular benchmarking and framework submissions also assist this process of review.